BCS4103-MAY-AUGUST-2024/SHOPEASE-PROJECT-GROUP-L/README.md

 <h1 align="center" id="title">SHOPEASE PROJECT</h1>

-<p id="description">For this project we obtained aN ecommerce dataset to be used for the project.
+<p id="description">For this project we obtained an ecommerce dataset to be used for the project.
 We fed the data into 5 tables using psql.
 We then created routes for all the tables and implemented CRUDE for each route.
 We then used swagger to create API documentation for all the endpoints.</p>